rootsoda/lev-parser/README.md

 Usage
 -----
-Run the script.
+Switch to root user and run the script.

 ### Options
 ```
+usage:
-usage: ./lev-parser
+./lev-parser

 ```